we3lab/valuing-flexibility-from-water/README.md

 uvx marimo run --sandbox lvof.py
 ```

-To edit the notebook source code, replace `run` with `edit` in the above commands.
+To edit the notebook source code, replace `run` with `edit` in the above command.

 If you don't have `uv` installed, you can use: